PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 JAEG figures from the federal Sozialversicherungs-Rechengrößenverordnung, BMAS lead.
 Source: PKVBrain Knowledge Base 2026.

-How GKV calculates your premium
+How does GKV calculate your premium in 2026?

 What GKV costs by gross income (capped at the BBG)

-Calculated from 2026 GKV rates: 17.5 % KV + 4.2 % PV childless = 21.7 % of gross, capped at the BBG of €5,812.50/month.
+Calculated from 2026 GKV rates: 17.5 % health insurance + 4.2 % Pflegeversicherung childless = 21.7 % of gross, capped at the BBG of €5,812.50/month.
 With kids the rate is 21.1 % capped, giving €1,226/month at the BBG.
 For employees the bill splits 50/50 with the employer (employee share at the cap: €648 childless / €613 with kids).
 Self-employed people pay the full amount.
 Source: PKVBrain Knowledge Base 2026, KB §2.

 At 2026 rates the GKV-Höchstbeitrag (maximum GKV contribution) tops out at €1,261/month childless or €1,226/month with kids.
 That's roughly twice what it was a decade ago.
 The system doesn't care whether your gross is €130,000 or €190,000.
 Once past the ceiling, the bill is fixed at the maximum and grows with each year's BBG hike.

-How PKV calculates your premium
+How does PKV calculate your premium?

-Tariff scope: what's covered (single room, Chefarzt access, dental tier, alternative medicine) and how generously.
+- Tariff scope: what's covered (single room, Chefarzt access, dental tier, alternative medicine) and how generously.

-Deductible (Selbstbeteiligung), the annual out-of-pocket share you accept before the insurer reimburses.
+- Deductible (Selbstbeteiligung), the annual out-of-pocket share you accept before the insurer reimburses.

-Optional riders such as Krankentagegeld (sickness daily allowance) or a Beitragsentlastungstarif (a premium-relief rider that lowers your contribution in retirement).
+- Optional riders such as Krankentagegeld (sickness daily allowance) or a Beitragsentlastungstarif (a premium-relief rider that lowers your contribution in retirement).

 Income doesn't enter the calculation.